ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 ### Usage

-By default, toc is enabled and will appear once the minimum amount of headings is reached, of the correct type.
-Disable on site-level (using Jekyll defaults) or on page level, by adding the `toc: false` when you don't wan't the TOC to appear, or when there will never be a heading.
+By default, the table of contents is enabled and appears once the minimum number of configured headings is reached.
+Disable it site-wide using Jekyll defaults, or on a page by adding `toc: false` when you do not want the TOC to appear.

 {: .tip }